 - ALL students must wear:

-Appropriately sized ankle length navy blue or black slacks.
+Appropriately sized ankle-length navy blue, black, or khaki slacks.
 The slacks must be dress slacks made of a cotton‐twill or similar material.
 The slacks must be neat, unmarked (no stripes, designs, etc.) and may not have excessive pockets.
-Slacks made of denim, fleece, velour, corduroy or athletic warm up style material are not allowed.
+Slacks made of denim, fleece, velour, corduroy or athletic warm-up style material are not allowed.
 Note: Uniform pants may not be tight or form fitting.

 - Belts are to be worn with slacks at all times.
 Belt colors may be black, brown, gray, tan, white or khaki and may not have any excessive ornamentation.